When it comes to finding success as a medical device company in the fiercely competitive healthcare market, physicians are vital.

-Physicians can have a drastic impact on the success of your sales strategy—the key is knowing when and how to approach them.
+Physicians can drastically impact the success of your medical device sales strategy—the key is knowing when and how to approach them.

 Affiliations and referrals

 Medical and prescription claims data should not be your sole focus— physician referral patterns and affiliations are equally important when crafting a sales strategy.

 Healthcare reference and affiliation data contain information from across the industry, including firmographic, geographic, and financial data on hospitals and health facilities and demographic, contact, and quality metrics on healthcare providers.

 If multiple physicians in one region or across regions refer patients to the same specialist, that clinician could be your first contact and, more importantly, an influencer within their organization.

 Additionally, your team should note whether patients are being referred to physicians in-network or out-of-network.
 In-network referrals indicate that CMS payments and reimbursements are staying within one system, and there is a higher likelihood that patients will receive proper care coordination and adhere to treatment regimens.
 Out-of-network referrals can increase the odds of patient leakage, revenue loss, and ineffective treatments.